bacontime/games-mirror/rules/mahjong-poker.md

 ---
 title: Mahjong Poker
+subtititle: Playing Poker Games with a Mahjong Set
+layout: post
 parent: Mahjong Set Games
-has_children: true
+has_children: false
 ---

-# Playing Poker Games with a Mahjong Set

 In theory,
 you can substitute a poker deck for a mahjong set